The color black gets a bad rap among artists sometimes. Many artists won’t even have tubes of black paint in their paint boxes.

 Many people think black is black; there is no variation or depth.
 That is far from true.
 Various color combinations will give you different tones and shades of black as well as different color temperatures.

 While it is true that the three primaries will give you a black hue, the many variations within these primaries will result in many different versions of black paint.
 Below I have outlined some possible combinations for you to try.
 Also, check out my blog post on color theory to understand how colors work together.
-You may also be interested to learn how to do a painting with just black and white paint using a technique called grisaille.
+You may also be interested in learning how to do a painting with just black and white paint using a technique called grisaille.

 Mixing Black with Primary Colors

-The easiest way to make black paint is to combine the three primary colors, red, blue, and yellow in equal amounts.
-Lighter reds and blues will give you a lighter, almost brown color while darker reds and blues will give you a darker black.
+The easiest way to make black paint is to combine the three primary colors, red, blue, and yellow, in equal amounts.
+Lighter reds and blues will give you a lighter, almost brown color, while darker reds and blues will give you a darker black.

 However, your green and red must be a dark color in order to get black.
-Light green and red will just give you mud.
+Light green and red will give you mud.

 Some possible color mixes using primary colors: